Big Data & Design – English

 Assessment

-You will be assessed at the end of the semester in an oral assessment and portfolio.
 Every 6 weeks we will give you clear feedback to make sure that the assessment at the end does not come as a surprise.
-If you fail on one or more learning objectives at the final assessment, you will be given an opportunity to resit these with an assignment.
+If you fail on one or more learning outcomes at the final assessment, you will be given an opportunity to resit these with an assignment.

 Literature